pearlroys/Teachable_machine/README.md

  <img width="1440" alt="Screen Shot 2022-06-21 at 22 49 18" src="https://user-images.githubusercontent.com/103274172/174921118-cdc5d8cd-990d-4d10-bca6-c496e94196da.png">
-I stuggled with integrating the camera into the game, this was one of the few times I was so focused trying to resolve the issues with the code.
+I stuggled with integrating the camera into the game, this was one of the few times I was so focused trying to resolve the issues with the code 😆.